swcarpentry/DEPRECATED-bc/intermediate/python/04-multiprocessing.md

 graphics to the screen, but for general purpose computation.
 GPUs can even be used in conjunction with CPUs to boost parallel computing performance (this is known as heterogeneous computing).
-GPUs are best suited to applying the same computation over matrices of data, while CPUs are better suited to algorithms that include conditional branches of execution (e.g. different paths through the code based on if statements).
+GPUs are best suited to applying the same computation over arrays of data, while CPUs are better suited to algorithms that include conditional branches of execution (e.g. different paths through the code based on if statements).
 Emerging tools, such as <a